A Further Remark on Sobolev Spaces. The Case $0<p<1$: Addendum to Peetre's proof

 It turns out that it suffices to prove that $\delta$ has dense range.
 Indeed, we know from general theory that an operator which is bounded from below must have closed range, see Proposition~\ref{range} below.
 Note that it is enough to consider $\delta$ on $\ker \alpha$.
 This follows since $\delta f =\delta f-\delta \beta\circ\alpha f$ by the fact that $\delta\circ\beta=0$ and therefore if $f\notin \ker\alpha$ maps to $g$, so will $f-\beta\circ\alpha f$ which lies in $\ker\alpha$.

 Now, $\delta_{\vert \ker \alpha}$ is bounded from below, so it would follow that if it has dense range, it must be a surjection.
 To see why it is bounded from below, let $f\in \ker \alpha$.
 Then

 We have actually cheated a bit.
-We appeal to the general theory of Banach spaces when saying that if an operator has dense range and is bounded from below, then it is surjective.
-The problematic point is that general theory is not formulated for quasi-Banach spaces.
-However, the result is exactly the same as for Banach spaces.
+We appeal to the general theory of Banach spaces when saying that if an operator has dense range and is bounded from below, then it is surjective, but our setting is that of quasi-Banach spaces.
+However, the result is exactly the same in the case at hand.

 \begin{proposition} Suppose $X$ and $Y$ are quasi-Banach spaces and $T:X\to Y$ is a bounded operator.
 Then if $T$ is bounded from below, the range of $T$ is closed. \end{proposition}

 \begin{proof} Suppose that $T$ is bounded from below.
 To see that it has closed range, suppose that $Tx_n\to y$ in the range $R(T)\subset Y$.
 But then we get